jerichoi224/interval-timer/README.md

 ## To-Do
 - Allow modification of work time and break time
 - Allow showing up on top of other fullscreen application on Mac
+- Remove the App showing up from Dock